 Truth is, we have very little scientific studies done on this topic.

-The claim that pineapple juice is helpful in cough originates from this review article.
-The review talks about the various natural substances that naturally help treat tuberculosis.
+The claim that pineapple juice is helpful for a cough originates from this review article.
+The review discusses the various natural substances that naturally help treat tuberculosis, a disease hallmarked by a severe cough.
 It mentions that pineapple, in a combination of a little pepper, salt, and honey, helps clear the mucus in the lungs in tuberculosis patients.

-This review is not directed towards studying pineapple specifically for cough.
+This review is not directed towards studying pineapple specifically for coughing.
 Rather, pineapple juice got a single mention in this particular review with regards to clearing mucus/cough.
-Some online publications have claimed that because this review was about tuberculosis patients and not specifically about the relationship between cough and pineapple juice, therefore it's misleading to say that pineapple juice helps with a cough.
+Some online publications have claimed that because this review was about tuberculosis patients and not specifically about the relationship between cough and pineapple juice, it is misleading to say that pineapple juice helps with a cough.

 So, What Does That Mean?
 Does Pineapple Juice Help with Cough?